Selective MFA Program Admission

 - Students who plan to take the majority of their classes ON-CAMPUS must email their creative writing sample and statement of purpose to MFAdirector@lindenwood.edu.
 Please follow the guidelines detailed below for the writing sample and statement, and please be sure to note in your email that you are applying as an ON-CAMPUS student (for most or all of your classes).
 Students must also complete all university admissions requirements (see overview below and contact MFAdirector@lindenwood.edu with any questions).

 The MFA Program has a rolling admissions policy, with applications accepted throughout the year.
 Program acceptance is not limited to a specific number of students each year.
 Each applicant is considered individually, and every creative writing sample is reviewed on its own merit.
 We are looking for students who clearly demonstrate strong writing skills, an understanding of the craft of creative writing, and a willingness to continue growing as a writer.
 We do not require GRE scores or letters of recommendation; program acceptance is based on the director's approval of the writing sample and statement.
 Students must also meet university admission requirements (see below).
+Accepted students will begin classes in the upcoming term that works best for them, after their university admissions process is complete.

 WRITING SAMPLE GUIDELINES